 The Flash Briefing has quickly become an essential piece of using Alexa daily, and Reuters TV is essential if you've got an Echo Spot or Show.
 That's because it's built out of video clips that will give you a great video briefing of the top news of the day.
 All you have to do to get started is say "Alexa, what's my Flash Briefing" Just make sure Reuters TV is set up to be a part of your flash briefing in the companion Alexa app.

 MTV UK News

-A video news skill which makes up part of your Flash briefings, MTV News offers a properly presented package on the latest pop culture news from the worlds of fashion, music and YouTube stars.
+If you're looking for more pop culture news, this video news skill is a good choice to add to your Flash Briefings.
+You'll get the latest on music, fashion, YouTube stars and more.
 It's professional, slick, and you can just ask "Alexa, play my Flash Briefing" once it's installed.

 One of our favourite skills for normal Echos, the Ambient Visuals range offers relaxing vibes with some HD visuals as part of the package.
 You can choose from Rainfall, Space Shuttle and Lightning Storm skills, among others.
 Just say "Alexa play Ambient Visuals [name of effect]" to get started.

 The popular app game, but now with voice; it's actually far better suited to Alexa than it is to the app.
 You can shout out the names of the logos, rather than battling to spell company names correctly, ask for hints (you get three per game) or just pass.
 The logos are shown on the screen of the Echo Show and Echo Spot.